AlphaNightLight/sml-lab-2/README.md

 This *GitHub* repository contains a copy of the Colab code we used for finetuning and a copy of the Gradio application for the model demo.
 To see the actual deployment, you are encouraged to follow these links:

-* *Hugging face* space to chat with the model: [https://huggingface.co/spaces/fedealex/chat](https://huggingface.co/spaces/fedealex/chat)
+* *Hugging Face* space to chat with the model: [https://huggingface.co/spaces/fedealex/chat](https://huggingface.co/spaces/fedealex/chat)
-* *Hugging face* model containing the final LLM: [https://huggingface.co/fedealex/llama-1B/tree/main](https://huggingface.co/fedealex/llama-1B/tree/main)
+* *Hugging Face* model containing the final LLM: [https://huggingface.co/fedealex/llama-1B/tree/main](https://huggingface.co/fedealex/llama-1B/tree/main)
-* *Hugging face* dataset for the evaluation metrics: [https://huggingface.co/datasets/fedealex/flags/tree/main](https://huggingface.co/datasets/fedealex/flags/tree/main)
+* *Hugging Face* dataset for the evaluation metrics: [https://huggingface.co/datasets/fedealex/flags/tree/main](https://huggingface.co/datasets/fedealex/flags/tree/main)